 Emotional Wellbeing Team

-The Emotional Wellbeing continues to operate during the Coronavirus outbreak to support young people with their general wellbeing; referrers are welcome to continue to send new referrals to the team.
+The Emotional Wellbeing Team continues to operate during the Coronavirus outbreak to support young people with their general wellbeing; referrals can be made to the Social Emotional and Mental Health Pathway through the Children’s Services Contact Team as normal.
 There will be some changes to how we operate, to make sure we are following Government guidelines around social isolation measures and so that we keep staff and young people safe.

-- We will be conducting all of our appointments with young people remotely, over phone, text and whatsapp messaging etc.
+- We will be conducting most of our appointments with young people remotely, over phone, text and whatsapp messaging etc but are avialble for in-person appointments.

-- While community activities are closed and Government advice is to stay at home, we will advise on alternative online activities for young people.
+- While community activities are closed and Government advice is to stay at home, we will advise on alternative online or self directed activities for young people.

 - We also recognise the mental health impact of social isolation and will support young people in managing their anxiety and worries around Coronavirus with reliable information and advice.